| ⇦ |

 CO₂ in C₄ plants (sugarcane, maize) combines with a 3-carbon compound phosphoenol pyruvate (PEP) to form 4-carbon compound oxaloacetic acid.
 This reaction is catalysed by PEP carboxylase and occurs in mesophyll cells.

-- Recombinant DNA technology is related with
+- Aerobic respiration is related with

 Topics: Photosynthesis in Higher Plants